 - It must be a non-certified setting that involves the legal provision of alcoholism and substance abuse prevention and/or problem gambling services and affords: (i) the opportunity to establish proficiency in one or more of the professional competencies associated with a credential administered by the Office; and (ii) on-site supervision by a qualified prevention supervisor meeting the supervisory standards established by the Office.

-All work experience claimed must be based on a comprehensive, multi-dimensional prevention services approach which includes the following five Performance Domains as identified in the 2007 Job Task Analysis.
+All work experience claimed must be based on a comprehensive, multi-dimensional prevention services approach which includes the following six Prevention Performance Domains as identified in the Prevention Job Task Analysis.

 A formal internship or formal field placement may be claimed as CPP work experience OR education and training, but not both.
 You should calculate the need to claim a formal internship or formal field placement as either work experience OR education and training.